 In February 2021 he announced he was leaving the BBC and taking a break from broadcasting to work as an adviser to a Conservative Party MP.

 For 5 years he presented ‘London’s Late Night Radio Phone-In’ on BBC Radio London, Sunday to Thursday nights from 10pm, where he achieved record audience figures.
 Duncan joined the BBC in 2015 after deciding to leave LBC radio in order to take up this opportunity.

 His time at LBC saw him increase the audience of the Sunday to Thursday 10pm-1am slot.
 Prior to this he took the 1-4am overnight slot during the week to number one in the London marketplace, beating ALL BBC and commercial competition.

 In 2015, Barkes was nominated in the ‘Radio Programme of the Year’ category as part of the Broadcasting Press Guild Awards facing competition from BBC Radio 4 and BBC Five Live.

-As well as his late night show on BBC Radio London, Duncan also covered the all-speech breakfast and drive sequences on the station.
+As well as his late night phone-in show on BBC Radio London, Duncan also covered the all-speech breakfast and drive sequences on the station.
 He has anchored special coverage of the EU Referendum, the London Elections and two General Elections for BBC Radio London, along with providing coverage of the London and Westminster Bridge terror attacks and the Grenfell Tower fire.
 He also presented a nightly show whilst London was in lockdown because of Covid-19.